Streaky Bay, South Australia: Geography

 Streaky Bay and the surrounding district show a great variety of landscapes, from largely untouched native scrubland and farming country to cliffs and extensive surf beaches.

 The inland areas of the district are largely dominated by pastoral country; however areas such as the Calpatanna Waterhole Conservation Park located 30 km SE of Streaky Bay represents an example of the original coastal and salt lake environments, where wildlife still abounds.
 Possibly the areas most interesting geological features are Murphy's Haystacks.
 These pink granite formations have been dated at 1590 million years old.

 The features that most commonly draw tourists are along the immense stretch of coastline surrounding the bay.
 The Bay itself is relatively protected and quiet stretches of beach can be found along most of its length.
 However, where the coastline is exposed to the swells of the Southern Ocean, cliffs are exposed, along with sheltered areas that harbour large rockpools, such as Smooth Pool and The Granites.
 The islands of the Nuyts Archipelago lie to the north-west.

 Streaky Bay has a mild climate with the average a few degrees above Adelaide in summer and winter with an average rainfall of 378 mm per year.

 The township of Streaky Bay is situated on the southern end of the bay, on an enclosed inlet named Blanche Port (after Lady Blanche MacDonnell, the wife of Governor Richard MacDonnell) or Augusta Harbor.

 Climate

-Streaky Bay has a hot-summer mediterranean climate (Köppen: Csa, with very warm, dry summers and mild, wetter winters.
+Streaky Bay has a hot-summer mediterranean climate (Köppen: Csa), with very warm, dry summers and mild, wetter winters.
 Temperatures in summer are highly unpredictable due to its position between the Southern Ocean and the Outback.
 Average maxima vary from 29.3 C in January to 16.5 C in July, and average minima fluctuate between 16.1 C in January and February and 8.5 C in July.
-Annual precipitation is rather low, averaging 377.4 mm, between 101.7 precipitation days.
+Annual precipitation is rather low, averaging 377.4 mm, spread across 101.7 precipitation days.
 The town has 115.5 clear days and 103.6 cloudy days annually.

-Extreme temperatures have ranged from 47.2 C on 23 January 1982 to -1.7 C on 9 July 1959.
+Extreme temperatures have ranged from 47.2 C on 23 January 1982 to -1.7 C on 9 July 1959, whilst the wettest month has been June 1890 with 190.8 mm, and the wettest day 14 February 2014 with 109.0 mm.
+Annual rainfalls have ranged from 193.8 mm in 1959 to 633.4 mm in 1992.